SQLStreamStore/docs/docs/index.md

   blown application/database server.

-- While it helps you with working with stream concepts over a relational databases, you must still be have mechanical apathy with the underlying database such as limits, log growth, performance characteristics, exception handling etc.
+- While it helps you with working with stream concepts over a relational databases, you must still have mechanical apathy with the underlying database such as limits, log growth, performance characteristics, exception handling, etc. For example, this means that you need to handle any exceptions coming from the underlying ado.net provider.

 - SQLStreamStore / relational databases will never be be as fast as custom stream / event based databases (e.g EventStore, Kafka).
-For DDD applications (aka "collaborative domains") that would otherwise use a traditional RDBMS databases (and ORMs) it should perform within expectations.
+For DDD applications (aka "collaborative domains") that would otherwise use a traditional RDBMS database (and ORMs), it should perform within expectations.

 - Subscriptions (and thus projections) are eventually consistent and always will be.

-- You must understand your application's characteristics in terms of load, data growth, acceptable latency for eventual consistency etc.
+- You must understand your application's characteristics in terms of load, data growth, acceptable latency for eventual consistency, etc.

-- Message metadata payloads are strings only and expected to be JSON format.
+- Message metadata payloads are strings only and expected to be a JSON object literal.
-  This is for operational reasons to support spelunking a database using it's standard administration tools.
-Other serialization formats (or compression) are not support (strictly speaking JSON isn't _enforced_ either).
+  This is for operational reasons to support spelunking a database using its standard administration tools.
+Other serialization formats (or compression) are not supported (strictly speaking JSON isn't _enforced_ either).

 - No support for ambient `System.Transaction` scopes enforcing the concept of the stream as the consistency and transactional boundary.